SantoshDawanse/firebase-remote-config-sample/README.md

 1. [Add Firebase to your Android Project](https://firebase.google.com/docs/android/setup).
 2. Create a service account as described in [Adding Firebase to your Server](https://firebase.google.com/docs/admin/setup) and download the JSON file.
   - Copy the private key JSON file to this folder and rename it to `service-account.json`.
-3. Change the `PROJECT_ID` variable in `configure.py` to your project ID.
+3. Change the `PROJECT_ID` variable in `.envrc` to your project ID.

 Run
 ---

 - Create a virtual environment and activate it `python -m venv .venv && source .venv/bin/activate`
 - Install the requirements `pip install -r requirements.txt`
+- Export environment variables `source .envrc`
+  - `ENVIRONMENT` is your environment. eg: `dev`, `pre-prod`, etc.

 - Get active template
   - Run `python configure.py --action=get` to retrieve the template.
-    - The returned template is stored in a file named `config.json`.
+    - The returned template is stored in a file named `config-{ENVIRONMENT}.json`.
     - Note the Etag printed to the console you will need to use it when publishing template updates.
 - Update the template
   - Run `python configure.py --action=publish` to update the template.
     - Latest etag is given automatically
   - Confirm in the console that the template has been updated.
     - At this point mobile clients can fetch the updated values.
+- Update conditions in the template
+  - Run `python configure.py update-condition` to update the conditions.
+It depends on `update-conditions.json` where multiple conditions can be present.
+  - If the template is valid then the updated template will be published.
+- Update parameters in the template
+  - Run `python configure.py update-parameter` to update the parameters.
+It depends on `update-parameters.json` where multiple parameters can be present.
+  - If the template is valid then the updated template will be published.
 - View existing versions
   - Run `python configure.py --action=versions` to print the
     last 5 template versions.